 At Illume Fertility, your doctor, genetic counselor and medical support team will discuss all options with you and help you choose the ones that are most likely to result in a healthy baby.

-James Speer, M.S., a certified genetic counselor, has over 10 years of experience in the fertility field.
-As the medical field’s understanding of genetic conditions expands and testing becomes more comprehensive, there is a growing need from fertility patients to work with a specialist to understand and consider their options.
+Jamie Speer, M.S., a certified genetic counselor, has over a decade of experience working in the fertility field.
+As our understanding of genetic conditions expands and testing panels become more comprehensive, there is a growing need for genetic counselors.
+Jamie works closely with Illume Fertility patients to help them understand and consider their options.